ste163/vislit/docs/src/guide/README.md

 Vislit aims to make tracking, visualizing, and analyzing writing data easy.

 Vislit came from my inability to easily manipulate the years worth of writing data I had accumulated.
 Excel worked great for keeping track of words written but was too cumbersome when I had multiple writing projects with different goals.
-My hope is that it will help any writer succeed.
+My hope is Vislit will help any writer succeed.

 ## Created with